-Acknowledgment of Diocese of Owensboro Employee Policy Handbook July 1, 2015
+Acknowledgment of Diocese of Owensboro Employee Policy Handbook Effective July 1, 2021

-I have received and read the Diocese of Owensboro Employee Policy Handle book.
-I understand this signed acknowledgement will be placed in my personnel fi le.
-I understand the handbook and its content do not create a contract, expressed implied. d or I understand this handbook is subject to change and I will be given updated information, which I am responsible to read.
-I understand I am responsible for reading and complying with the Diocese of Owensboro Employee Policy Handbook . f Employee Signature Date
+I have received and read the Diocese of Owensboro Employee Policy Handbook .
+I understand this signed acknowledgement will be placed in my personnel file.
+I understand the handbook and its content do not create a contract, expressed or implied.
+I understand that my employment is terminable at will, either by myself or the Diocese, with or without cause or notice, regardless of the length of my employment.
+I understand this handbook is subject to change and I will be given updated information, which I am responsible to read.
+I understand I am responsible for reading and complying with the Diocese of Owensboro Employee Policy Handbook .

+Date